Reddit: Mobile apps

-In 2009, Reddit released their official mobile app, called iReddit.
-This app was sparsely updated, and was superseded by a new mobile webite in 2010.
+In 2009, Reddit released its official mobile app, called iReddit.
+This app was sparsely updated, and was superseded by a new mobile website in 2010.
 For several years, most Redditors relied on third-party apps to access Reddit on mobile devices.
 In October 2014, Reddit acquired one of them, Alien Blue, which became the official iOS Reddit app.
 Reddit removed Alien Blue and released its official application, Reddit: The Official App, on Google Play and the iOS App Store in April 2016.
 The company released an app for Reddit's question-and-answer Ask Me Anything subreddit in 2014.
 The app allowed users to see active Ask Me Anythings, receive notifications, ask questions and vote.

 As of September 2025, all versions of the iReddit and Alien Blue apps still work on older versions of iOS; they were not affected by the API shutdown due to both of them being official Reddit apps.
 The 2010 mobile site, however, was shut down in 2024.